Hesiod-Labs/Project-Luca/README.md

 ### Prerequisites

 Your computer will need to have Java installed.
-A good explanation of how to do this is available on the [Java Website](https://www.java.com/en/download/help/download_options.xml)
+A good explanation of how to do this is available on the [Java Website](https://www.python.org/)

-### Installing

-You can find the most recent version of Luca at hesiodfinancial.com/Luca {This isn't real yet, just an idea}

 ## Documentation